Goncalves2525/real-estate-management-system/docs/template/us-template.md

 # USXXX - YYY

-XXX stands for user Story number and YYY for the user story description. e.g., US006 - Create a Task
+XXX stands for endUser Story number and YYY for the endUser story description. e.g., US006 - Create a Task

 ## 1. Requirements Engineering